An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Decompositions of Jacobians

 \subsection{Proof of Theorem \ref{thm:degeneracyxm}}

 We are now in a position to prove that for any odd, composite $m$, the Jacobian $J_m$ of $y^2=x^m-1$ is degenerate. \begin{proof} Let $m$ be an odd, composite integer divisible by $pq$, where $p$ and $q$ are primes (not necessarily distinct).
 As in the the beginning of Section \ref{sec:JacobianSplitting}, we can view the Jacobian of the curve $y^2=x^{pq}-1$ as a factor of $J_m$ via a map on the curve: $\pi_{pq}\colon C_m \to C_{pq}$ defined by $(x,y)\mapsto (x^{m/pq},y)$.
-We proved in Proposition \ref{prop:exceptionalHodge} that the Jacobian variety $J_{pq}$ has exceptional Hodge cycles.
-This proves the desired result since these exceptional cycles will yield exceptional cycles in the Hodge ring of $J_m$. \end{proof}
+We proved in Lemma \ref{lemma:exceptionalHodge} that the Jacobian variety $J_{pq}$ has exceptional Hodge cycles.
+Thus, $J_m$ has degenerate factors and is, therefore, also degenerate. \end{proof}